 Several of these contracts should be finalized shortly.

-The wireless chairs meeting from yesterday decided to pursue the May 2026 venue in Antwerp, as the meeting rooms sizes may only be just big enough.
+The wireless chairs meeting from yesterday confirmed the pursuit of the May 2026 venue in Antwerp, as the meeting rooms sizes may only be just big enough.

-https://mentor.ieee.org/802-ec/dcn/25/ec-25-0006-00-WCSG-kobe-january-interim-things-to-know.pptx
+See https://mentor.ieee.org/802-ec/dcn/25/ec-25-0006-00-WCSG-kobe-january-interim-things-to-know.pptx for more information about this January interim session and the social on Wednesday evening.

 Please note slide #2 about the Japanese holidays this session.